oliche/jwaclassic/pages/pages-root-folder/info.md

 ## JWA Classic
 ### Philosophy
 JWA Classic has been established by Joel Winter - a French classic car collector and enthusiast.
 There is a great satisfaction lying in bringing back to life automobiles that are more than just automobiles.
-To this extend - French classic cars such as Delage, Delahaye and Talbot are unique thanks to their history and custom bodywork.
+To this extend - French classic cars such as Delage, Delahaye and Talbot are unique thanks to their history and custom bodyworks.
 ### Services
 JWA Classic focuses on Trade, Historical Researches, Restoration and Tuning especially for Delage, Delahaye and Talbot-Lago.
 Contact: [contact@jwaclassic.com](mailto:contact@jwaclassic.com)